Thpow/imc-prosperity-2025-team-shell/TUNING_README.md

 - **Grid Search**: Tests all combinations of selected parameters
 - **Bayesian Optimization**: Uses a simple Bayesian-inspired approach to balance exploration and exploitation
 - **Hill Climbing**: Iteratively improves parameters by testing neighboring values
-- **Coordinate Ascent**: Optimizes one parameter at a time, finding the local optimum for each parameter before moving to the next

 #### Usage: